Blog Post Categories

 -

-Please note that you may well become friendly with your visitors.
-I have made new friends whenever I have housesat through our house sitting network.
-Creating a welcoming atmosphere to introduce your housesitters to your home will help set everyone at ease. it creates a positive and relaxed tone to your meeting.
+Please note that you may well become friendly with your housesitting visitors.
+I have made many new friends by housesitting, all over the world.
+Creating a welcoming atmosphere to introduce your housesitters to your home will help set everyone at ease.
+It sets a positive and relaxed tone to your meeting.

 2. Prepare the inside of your home – Clean and clutter-free surfaces